 To cope up with the international best practices and to make the bank's risk absorbent capital 'Guidelines on Risk Based Capital Adequacy (RBCA) for banks' (Revised Regulatory Capital Framework in line with Basel II) was introduced from January 01, 2009 as a parallel run with BRPD Circular No. 10, dated November 25, 2002 (Basel I).
 At the end of parallel run, Basel II regime started from January 01, 2010 and the guidelines on RBCA came fully into force with its subsequent supplements/revisions.
 After that, Bangladesh Bank issued 'Guidelines on Risk Based Capital Adequacy (RBCA) for banks' (Revised Regulatory Capital Framework in line with Basel III) vide its BRPD Circular 18 dated December 21, 2014 that Basel III reporting start from January 2015 and full implementation will start from January 2020.
 Instructions regarding Minimum Capital Requirement (MCR), Adequate Capital and Disclosure requirement as stated in the guidelines had to be followed by all scheduled banks for the purpose of statutory compliance.

 1. SCOPE OF APPLICATION:

-The name of top corporate entity in the group to which this guidelines applies description of the entities within the deducted (e.g. where the investment regulatory purposes, with a brief
+The name of top corporate entity in the group to which this guidelines applies b) An outline of differences in the basis regulatory purposes, with a brief is risk - weighted)